IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Support Teams and Superusers
 ++++++++++++++++++++++++++++

-Support teams that answer questions about their Dataverse installation should familiarize themselves with the :doc:`getting-started` section to get a sense of common tasks that researchers and curators might be trying to accomplish by using Dataverse software APIs.
+Support teams that answer questions about their Dataverse installation should familiarize themselves with the :doc:`getting-started` section to get a sense of common tasks that researchers and curators might be trying to accomplish by using Dataverse Software APIs.

 Superusers of a Dataverse installation have access a superuser dashboard described in the :doc:`/admin/dashboard` section of the Admin Guide but some operations can only be done via API.